gear-foundation/gear-wiki/docs/examples/DeFi/crowdsale.md

 ---
-sidebar_label: Crowdsale smart contract mechanics
+sidebar_label: Crowdsale program mechanics
 sidebar_position: 6
 ---

-# Crowdsale smart contract mechanics
+# Crowdsale program mechanics

 ## Introduction

-A public offering to invest in a brand-new cryptocurrency or other digital asset is known as a cryptocurrency crowdsale.
-A crowdsale can be used by new projects to raise money for development and other purposes.
-It is a time-limited campaign during which investors can exchange their cryptocurrencies, as defined in the campaign, for newly proposed tokens.
-These new tokens are promoted as future functional units once the crowdsale's funding goal is met, and the project launches.
+A public offering to help build brand-new cryptocurrency or other digital assets through crowd contributions is known as a cryptocurrency crowdsale.
+A crowdsale can be used by new projects to mobilize resources for development and other purposes.
+It is a time-limited campaign during which crypto owners can exchange their cryptocurrencies for newly proposed tokens, as defined in the campaign.
+These new tokens are promoted as future functional units once the crowdsale's goal is met and the project launches.

-The example of a crowdsale smart contract implementation described in this article is just one of many decentralized applications that can be implemented and launched on Gear.
-This article explains the programming interface, data structure, basic functions, and their purposes.
-You can use it as-is or modify it to suit your own scenarios.
-Anyone can easily create their own crowdsale application and run it on a Gear-powered network.
+The example of a crowdsale program implementation described in this article is just one of many decentralized applications that can be implemented and launched on Gear.
+This article explains the programming interface, data structure, basic functions and their purposes.
+You can use it as-is or modify it to suit your scenarios.
+Anyone can easily create their crowdsale application and run it on a Gear-powered network.

-The initial funds used to purchase a token are determined by the Gear fungible tokens contract - [gFT](../Standards/gft-20).
-The contract's source code is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/crowdsale).
+The initial resources used to acquire tokens are determined by the Gear fungible tokens contract - [gFT](../Standards/gft-20).
+The program's source code is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/crowdsale).

 ## Interface
 ### Source files
 1. `messages.rs` - contains function of the fungible token contract.
-Crowdsale contract interacts with the fungible token contract through `transfer_tokens` function:
+Crowdsale program interacts with the fungible token contract through `transfer_tokens` function:
 ```rust title="crowdsale/src/messages.rs"
 pub async fn transfer_tokens(
     transaction_id: u64,